AMMO (OTCMKTS:POWW) Updates Q1 2022 Earnings Guidance

 AMMO (OTCMKTS:POWW) issued an update on its first quarter 2022 earnings guidance on Tuesday morning.
 The company provided earnings per share guidance of $- for the period.
 The company issued revenue guidance of $41 million-41 million, compared to the consensus revenue estimate of $23.95 million.

-POWW has been the topic of several recent analyst reports.
-Roth Capital initiated coverage on shares of AMMO in a report on Thursday, April 8th.
-They set a buy rating and a $9.00 price objective on the stock.
-Lake Street Capital initiated coverage on shares of AMMO in a report on Thursday, April 22nd.
-They set a buy rating and a $9.00 price objective on the stock.
+A number of equities research analysts have recently commented on the company.
+Roth Capital assumed coverage on AMMO in a research report on Thursday, April 8th.
+They set a buy rating and a $9.00 target price on the stock.
+Lake Street Capital began coverage on AMMO in a report on Thursday, April 22nd.
+They issued a buy rating and a $9.00 price objective on the stock.

 Ammo, Inc designs, develops, manufactures, markets, and sells ammunition and ammunition component products for use in handguns and long guns in the United States and internationally.
 The company offers STREAK Visual Ammunition that enables shooters to see the path of the bullets fired by them; One Precise Shot ammunition, which is designed to meet various engagement scenarios experienced by law enforcement personnel in the line of duty; and Stelth Subsonic ammunition that is designed primarily for suppressed firearms.